Bill Belichick Seems To Like NFL’s New System With One Big Roster Cut

-When standing in front of the media Monday in his first news conference of the week, New England Patriots head coach Bill Belichick dismissed a question about the NFL contracting roster cuts from two occurrences to one this year.
+When standing in front of the media Monday in his first news conference of the week, New England Patriots coach Bill Belichick dismissed a question about the NFL contracting roster cuts from two occurrences to one this year.

 For the first time this year, teams will simply trim their roster from 90 to 53 players on Sept.
 2. The 75-man cut, which used to come before the fourth preseason game, has been removed.